inkoalawetrust/Smart-Marines/readme.md

 - Chase around their target for some time before losing track of it, if they can't hear or see it for too long.
 - When not set to friendly, they attack friendly NPCs on sight, unlike normal enemy NPCs/monsters, that don't attack friendly NPCs unless provoked by them first.
 - Can swim across swimmable 3D sectors to reach their target.
+- Can be frightened if their target is big and/or strong enough.
 - Can be colored with a variety of colors:
   - Red
   - Gray